Swim Classes Help Brianna Reed Make a 180° Turn in Her Life

 A Life-Changing Decision

 The pool at the Jennersville YMCA has helped reshape Reed’s outlook on her health, both physically and mentally.
 Now, she’s a regular in the pool.
 She works out three days a week and often double-dips on classes, which ends up giving her four or five workouts per week.
 Deep Water is her favorite, but she’s also a big fan of the arthritis class and aerobics.
-Despite that, Reed might not be in the position she’s in if she hadn’t met Missy Van Scoyk, the aquatics director at the Jennersville YMCA.
+Despite that, Reed might not be in the position she’s in if she hadn’t met Missy Van Scoyk, the group exercise and swim instructor at the Jennersville YMCA.

 Van Scoyk had heard through the grapevine about Reed’s physical challenges, and she thought that pushing Reed out of her comfort zone could go a long way.
 When the two met, Van Scoyk laid out a challenge that she thought would help push Reed to new heights.